Homemade Spiced Chai Latte Mix Recipe

 • Layer in a mason jar – spoon the finished chai latte mix into a clean wide-mouth mason jar and tuck a few whole spices like a cinnamon stick or a star anise pod on top before sealing for a visual presentation that makes the gift feel intentional and from-scratch.

-• Add a serving card – tie a small card to the jar with the serving instructions: 2 to 3 tablespoons per cup of hot milk or water, simmer for 2 to 3 minutes, strain before serving.
+• Add a recipe card – tie a small card to the jar with the recipe and serving instructions: 2 to 3 tablespoons per cup of hot milk or water, simmer for 2 to 3 minutes, strain before serving.
 Include the iced latte method on the back for a two-in-one gift.

 • Build a cottage drink basket – pair a jar of chai latte mix with a jar of Homemade Strawberry Tea or Cherry Tea Blend and a handwritten note for a cottage kitchen drink gift that covers both a warm spiced latte and a fruit tea for quieter mornings.